Xiaogan North railway station

 Xiaogan North railway station is a railway station located in Dawu County, Xiaogan, Hubei Province, China.
-Despite its name, the station is located in Dawu County, almost 100km away from downtown Xiaogan.
+Despite its name, the station is located in Dawu County, almost 100 km away from downtown Xiaogan.
 It serves the Shijiazhuang–Wuhan high-speed railway, a segment of the Harbin–Hong Kong (Macau) corridor, and the Beijing-Guangzhou-Shenzhen-Hong Kong High-Speed Railway.
 It was opened on 28 September 2012.